-Each year the MLC College Council offers a number of academic scholarships to girls entering Years 7, 8 or 10.
-Each academic scholarship covers 50 per cent of tuition fees until the end of Year 6 for girls entering Year 5 or Year 6 and until graduation for girls entering Years 7 to 10.
+Each year the MLC College Council offers a number of academic scholarships to girls entering Years 5, 6, 7 and 10.
+Each academic scholarship generally covers 50 per cent of tuition fees until the end of Year 6 for girls entering Year 5 or Year 6 and until graduation for girls entering Years 7 to 10.
 This varies for music and boarding scholarships.

 All girls wishing to be considered for a Council academic, boarding or music scholarship must sit the academic scholarship test.

 Scholarships with varying concessions are awarded for academic and musical excellence.
 From time to time the Principal may award a scholarship at her discretion.